 Cyril our commercial director, was born in Sainte Magnance, a lesser-known appellation of Burgundy, but grew up in Chile as his father was stationed with the French diplomatic core.
 While he was finishing his masters back in France his uncles sold the family holdings in Burgundy, much to his chagrin.
 As fortune would have it, one of the uncle’s neighbors: William Fèvre was right then building a winery in Chile and he was looking for someone young to join the organization.
 Cyril has been with us ever since.

 Jaime our Sales Manager, has been working in the wine industry for more than 20 years.
 He started in Chateau Pavie in Bordeaux, France where he fall in love with the beautiful vineyards that surrounded him.
 Then he continue in this industry in prestigious wineries such as Kendall Jackson in California and Santa Carolina in Chile.
-Finally he joined the team in 2014 with the mission of developing new markets and new costumers in Brazil, Asia and Europe.
+Finally he joined the team in 2014 with the mission of developing new markets and new costumers in Brazil, China and Europe.

 Our winemaker Cristián studied Oenology at Universidad de Chile.
 He made his first harvests at Errázuriz in Aconcagua Valley.
 Then he worked for 12 years at Veramonte, in Casablanca Valley, becoming Chief Winemaker.
 During that period he made harvests in other wineries such as Kendall-Jackson, Paul Hobbs, Saintsbury and Quintessa in California, Villa María in New Zealand and Chateau Dillon in Bordeaux, France.
 Then he returned to Chile to work in William Fèvre, looking for new challenges in the new Chilean terroirs.